balena-io-modules/anodize/README.md

 gathering information.

-Alternatively the schema can be generated from a plain javascript object using the `Harvest.expand()` method.
+Alternatively the schema can be generated from a plain javascript object using the `anodize.expand()` method.
 You can optionally provide a value as a primitive wrapper object, otherwise the type is automatically detected.

 ``` js